-Two months later, Keyser was ecstatic about what had been termed “Moody was taken,” he wrote in an email.
+Two months later, Keyser was ecstatic that “Moody was taken,” he wrote in an email.
 “Way to go SCI!!!”

 “Yup,” replied Paulson.
 “I'll be damned if I'm gonna let her thumb her nose at us.”

-Another email chain,from 2010, shows just how gleeful cops and CCEA officers are at throwing a 59-year-old woman in jail and seizing her property.
-When Sergeant Ronald Crump of the SCI wrote to say that Moody had been sentenced “to 180 days with no early release” and the judge “also took the $200 she had on her personal property and applied it toward the public defender's fee’s.” [sic]
+Another email chain, from 2010, shows just how gleeful cops and CCEA officers are at throwing a 59-year-old woman in jail and seizing her property.
+Sergeant Ronald Crump of the SCI wrote to say that Moody had been sentenced “to 180 days with no early release” and the judge “also took the $200 she had on her personal property and applied it toward the public defender's fee’s” (sic).